 How to get to Santiago de Compostela

 Many pilgrims arrive in Santiago de Compostela on foot.
 Nevertheless, the city has a train and bus connection with all the major destinations in Spain, usually via Madrid (it takes approximately 5 hours by train from the Spanish capital).
+In my case, we were visiting Santiago de Compostela for a day by car as a part of the Northern Spain and Portugal road trip over the Easter week.

 How many days to stay in Santiago de Compostela